truenas/middleware/docs/userguide/index.rst

 Installing from CDROM
 ---------------------

-If you prefer to install FreeNAS® using a menu-driven installer, download the ISO image that matches the architecture of the system you will install onto
-(32- or 64-bit) and burn it to a CDROM.
+If you prefer to install FreeNAS® using a menu-driven installer, download either the *.iso* file and burn it to a CDROM.

 **NOTE:** the installer on the CDROM will recognize if a previous version of FreeNAS® is already installed, meaning the CDROM can also be used to upgrade
 FreeNAS®.
 However, the installer can not perform an upgrade from a FreeNAS® .7 system.